jasonmuzzy/aoc-copilot/README.md

     additionalInfo?: { [key: string]: string } // Additional info for some puzzles with multiple examples ): Promise<number | string> {
     let answer: number | string = 0;
-    throw new Error('Not implemented'); // <-- Replace with your solution return answer;
+    throw new NotImplemented('Not implemented'); // <-- Replace with your solution return answer;
 }